Shear jamming and nonlinear rheology of chocolate suspensions: Introduction

 \section{Introduction}

 Dark chocolate is typically processed as a dense suspension in which solid sugar and cocoa solid particles are dispersed in molten cocoa butter.
 Sugar is usually added as crystalline sucrose, with initial particle sizes typically several hundreds of microns.
 These particles are reduced in size during processing to achieve the desired texture and mouthfeel of the final product.
 The first stage, known as \emph{pre-refining}, involves mixing the confectionery ingredients, followed by mechanical size reduction using cylindrical rollers.
 This produces a paste that is then further refined -- typically with a five-roll refiner (see Chapter~7 of \citet{beckett2017}, and \citet{lipkin2025}) -- to reduce the particle size below 30$\,\mu$m.
 The rheology of the paste entering this refining step, i.e., immediately after pre-refining, strongly influences the processability and is the primary focus of this study.
+These pastes are formulated without emulsifiers like lecithin or PGPR, which are only added to chocolate in the subsequent conching phase of the chocolate making process.